-Within the scope of profit sharing, at the end of a fiscal year the members of the Executive Board receive individually fixed per mille rates based on the three-year average of the profit after tax of the Group of E. Merck KG, Darmstadt, Germany.
+As part of profit sharing, at the end of a fiscal year the members of the Executive Board receive an individual per mille rate of the three-year average of profit after tax of the Group of E. Merck KG, Darmstadt, Germany.
 The current and the two preceding years are relevant here.